rodolfoalmeid/Docker_Study/README.md

    EOF
    ```

-   - This commands will immediatly enable those modelus and it is not required to reboot the host to enable them.
+   - This commands will immediatly enable those modules and it is not required to reboot the host to enable them.

    ```
    sudo modeprobe overlay